We take the privacy and data of our users very seriously. We only collect information we need to run the Educake service.

 We do not share any student data with Intercom, unless a student emails us directly, in which case we store their email address.

-For the text messages for the two-factor authentication system to allow users to reset their passwords we use Twilio.
-Twilio is ISO 27001 registered and data exchanged between Educake and Twilio is covered by the US-EU Privacy Shield:
+For the text messages for the password recovery system to allow users to reset their passwords we use Twilio.
+Twilio is ISO 27001 registered and has updated their data protection addendum here:

 For more information about Twilio’s data policy relating to GDPR please visit this page: